DMX512: Protocol

 The start of a packet is signified by a break followed by a "mark" (a logical one), known as the "Mark After Break" (MAB).
 The break, which signals the end of one packet and the start of another, causes receivers to start reception and also serves as a frame (position reference) for data bytes within the packet.
 Framed data bytes are known as slots.
 Following the break, up to 513 slots are sent.

 The first slot is reserved for a "Start Code" that specifies the type of data in the packet.
 A start code of 0x00 (hexadecimal zero) is the standard value used for all DMX512 compatible devices, which includes most lighting fixtures and dimmers.
-Other start codes are used for Text packets (0x17), System Information Packets (0xCF), for the RDM extension to DMX (0xCC), and various proprietary systems.
+Other start codes are used for Text packets (0x17), System Information Packets (0xCF), the RDM extension to DMX (0xCC), and various proprietary systems.
 ESTA maintains a database of alternate start codes.

 All slots following the start code contain control settings for slave devices.
-A slot's position within the packet determines the device and function to be controlled while its data value specifies the control set point.
+A slot's position within the packet determines the device and function to be controlled, while its data value specifies the control set point.

 Timing

 DMX512 timing parameters may vary over a wide range.
 The original authors specified the standard this way to provide the greatest design flexibility.
 Because of this, however, it was difficult to design receivers that operated over the entire timing range.
 As a result of this difficulty, the timing specification of the original 1986 standard was changed in 1990.
-Specifically, the MAB, which was originally fixed at 4 μs, was changed to 8 μs, minimum.
+Specifically, the MAB, which was originally fixed at 4 μs, was changed to 8 μs minimum.
 The E1.11 (2004) standard relaxed the transmitter and receiver timing specifications.
 This relaxed the timing requirements for systems using controllers built to DMX512-A (E1.11); however, a significant number of legacy devices still employ transmit timing near the minimum end of the range.